jhaabh/kofu/README.md

 ## Performance Considerations

-- Messor is designed for single-computer use, with a focus on Colab notebooks.
+- Kofu is designed for single-computer use, with a focus on Colab notebooks.
 - Current implementation allows only one thread to write to SQLite at a time, which may limit concurrency for write-heavy workloads.
 - Typical concurrency of 5-10 tasks can be achieved on a Colab notebook, but this may vary based on the specific tasks and available resources.